 - Side effects from dietary supplements or herbal treatments

 A typically healthy person will usually have a heartbeat within 60-100 beats per minute.
 If you find yourself consistently out of this range or are suffering from an irregular heartbeat of any form, please contact us at Fix24 Joint Biomechanics as soon as possible.
-We are one of the top chiropractic offices in the Scottsdale area and it would be our honor to help diagnose you with any medical condition you might be suffering from.
+We can help diagnose you with any medical condition you might be suffering from.